NFL sets key days for 2017-18 season

 - Sam Elliott rides again as ‘The Hero’

 Sept.
 3: Formation of practice squads — Teams can form their 10-man practice squads the day after rosters are cut to 53 and players have cleared waivers.
-That’s an important point to remember as teams cannot simply place players on the practice squad without exposing them to waivers first where they can then by any other team to its 53-man roster.
+That’s an important point to remember as teams cannot simply place players on the practice squad without exposing them to waivers first where they can then be picked up by any other team to its 53-man roster.
 Players also at that point can sign with any other team’s practice squad if they desire.
 But teams typically are all trying to do basically the same thing — re-sign 10 players who just spent training camp with them and know their playbook, etc. Still, gauging a player’s possible attractiveness via waivers is always a consideration for teams when deciding who to keep and who to waive.

 Oct.
 31: Trade deadline — For the Seahawks, who have a bye in week six, the trade deadline will come smack in the middle of the season after the eighth game of the year against the Houston Texans on Oct.
 29. Trades aren’t real common in the NFL, but you never know.